sugoiServal/toolsSandBox/Interview/Algorithm/DataStructure/BasicStructure.md

 - Binary Search Tree: for each node (recursive definition)

+  - all nodes in the left are smaller than the root, and all nodes in the right are greater than the root
-  - left subtree of contains only nodes with values less than the node's value
+    - left subtree contains only nodes with values less than the root's value
-  - right subtree of contains only nodes with values greater than the node's value
+    - right subtree contains only nodes with values greater than the root's value

 - features:

-  - all nodes in the left are smaller than the root, and all nodes in the right are greater than the root
-  - In a standard BST each node has `unique value` in the tree.
   - `in-order traverse` of a Binary Search Tree returns an `ordered` sequence
   - `O(logn)` best case insertion/deletion and search for a value
+  - In a standard BST each node has `unique value` in the tree.

 - BST extension (balanced Search trees):